enfascination/code_scaling_demo/README.md

 ```

 ## Peek at the data
-Check out the first part of the first line of this giant file by typing
+Check out the files sizes of these giant files, the first part of the first line, and the total number of lines (tweets):
 ```shell
 ls -lah data/
 head -c 1000 data/TW_verified_2019-10-20